xpack/web-doxygen/website/docs/api/classes/translatorczech.md

-<p>page explaining how the dot graph's should be interpreted The A in the text below are to prevent link to classes called "A".</p>
+page explaining how the dot graph's should be interpreted The A in the text below are to prevent link to classes called "A".

-<p>Definition at line 1123 of file <a href="/web-doxygen/docs/api/files/src/translator-cz-h">translator_cz.h</a>.</p>
+Definition at line 1123 of file <a href="/web-doxygen/docs/api/files/src/translator-cz-h">translator_cz.h</a>.

 <div class="doxyProgramListing">